New York Child Custody Attorney

 There are two general types of child custody: physical custody and legal custody.

 Physical custody is the responsibility of providing the child with a home.
 It is sometimes known as residential custody.
 A parent who has physical custody of their child provides a place to sleep, food, access to household goods and utilities, and an overall nurturing environment for the child in their home.
-Parents who do not have physical custody of their children may have visitation, court-ordered time together to maintain consistent relationships with them.
+Parents who do not have physical custody of their children may have visitation, and court-ordered time together to maintain consistent relationships with them.

 Legal custody is the responsibility to make important decisions on the child’s behalf, such as choosing the school the child will attend, determining the religion in which the child will be raised, and making medical decisions for the child.